 The ambient temperature is shown in the display when the ignition is switched on $\Rightarrow$ fig. 49.
-On vehicles with an automatic gearbox, the display does not appear until the driver has engaged a gear.

 At temperatures below +5°C a snowflake symbol appears next to the temperature display.
 This is to warn the driver to take extra care when there is a risk of ice on the road.
 When the vehicle is stationary or travelling at very low speeds, the temperature displayed may be slightly higher than the actual ambient temperature as a result of heat coming from the engine.